rhel-labs/learn-katacoda/insights-workshop/step1.md

+# Registering a machine to the Red Hat Insights service

 In most Red Hat Enterprise Linux 8 installations, the insights-client software will be installed by default.
 However, the minimal package set does not include it and other versions of Red Hat Enterprise Linux,